-- A. Lane 1A: Less than a Bachelor's degree, or without a valid Minnesota Teacher's License. - B. Lane 1V: Without a valid Minnesota Vocational Instructor's License. - C. Lane 2A: A BA or BS degree and a valid Minnesota Teacher's License. - D. Lane 2V: A valid Minnesota Vocational Instructor's License. - E. Lane 3A: A BA or BS and a valid Minnesota Teacher's License plus 15 additional credits. - F. Lane 3V: A Five Year Vocational Instructor's License. - G. Lane 4A: A BA or BS degree and a valid Minnesota Teacher's License plus 30 additional credits. - H. Lane 4V: A Five Year Vocational Instructor's License plus 15 additional credits. - I. Lane 5A: A BA or BS degree and a valid Minnesota Teacher's License plus 45 additional credits. - J. Lane 5V: A Five Year Vocational Instructor's License plus 30 additional credits. - K. Lane 6A: A MA or MS degree or completion of a Fifth Year Program and a valid Minnesota Teacher's License, or a BA or BS degree and a valid Minnesota Teacher's License plus 60 additional credits. - L. Lane 6V: A Five Year Vocational Instructor's License plus 45 additional credits. - M. Lane 7: A MA or MS degree and a valid Minnesota Teacher's License plus 15 additional graduate credits. - N. Lane 8: A MA or MS degree and a valid Minnesota Teacher's License plus 30 additional graduate credits. - O. Lane 9: A MA or MS degree and a valid Minnesota Teacher's License plus 45 additional graduate credits.
+- A. Lane 1A: Less than a Bachelor's degree, or without a valid Minnesota Teacher's License. - B. Lane 1V: Without a valid Minnesota Vocational Instructor's credential. - C. Lane 2A: A BA or BS degree and a valid Minnesota Teacher's License. - D. Lane 2V: A valid Minnesota Vocational Instructor's credential. - E. Lane 3A: A BA or BS and a valid Minnesota Teacher's License plus 10 additional credits. - F. Lane 3V: A five-year Vocational Instructor's credential. - G. Lane 4A: A BA or BS degree and a valid Minnesota Teacher's License plus 20 additional credits. - H. Lane 4V: A five-year Vocational Instructor's credential plus 10 additional credits. - I. Lane 5A: A BA or BS degree and a valid Minnesota Teacher's License plus 30 additional credits. - J. Lane 5V: A five-year Vocational Instructor's credential plus 20 additional credits. - K. Lane 6A: A MA or MS degree or completion of a Fifth Year Program and a valid Minnesota Teacher's License, or a BA or BS degree and a valid Minnesota Teacher's License plus 40 additional credits. - L. Lane 6V: A five-year Vocational Instructor's credential plus 30 additional credits.

+- M. Lane 7: A MA or MS degree and a valid Minnesota Teacher's License plus 10 additional graduate credits. - N. Lane 8: A MA or MS degree and a valid Minnesota Teacher's License plus 20 additional graduate credits. - O. Lane 9: A MA or MS degree and a valid Minnesota Teacher's License plus 30 additional graduate credits.

 Lane placement on initial hire shall be based on the teaching subject area for which the employee is hired to teach.
-Advanced degree credits outside the employee's teaching area shall be evaluated on a course by course basis for lane placement.
+Advanced degree credits outside the employee's teaching area shall be evaluated on a course-by-course basis for lane placement.
 If the teacher is later assigned to teach subject matter where previously held credits were not counted, h/she shall be re-evaluated for lane placement purposes.

 Section 9.
 Valid License.
-Employees are responsible for maintaining a valid Minnesota License on file with the Appointing Authority.
-If this provision is not met, the employee's salary will be reduced to the comparable step in salary lane 1A or 1V, whichever is applicable, where such salary will be paid until such time as verification of licensure is received.
+Employees are responsible for maintaining a valid Minnesota Teacher's License, or, in the case of Vocational Instructors, a valid vocational instructor's credential, on file with the Appointing Authority.
+If this provision is not met, the employee's salary will be reduced to the comparable step in salary lane 1A or 1V, whichever is applicable, and such salary will be paid until such time as verification of licensure or credentialing is received.